autay27/boccam/report.md

 The second is to, when faced with a set of parallelised processes, always choose one uniformly at random to execute next.
 (The extra time and computation needed to include pseudorandom choices in the interpreter is negligible.)
 This is truly nondeterministic - to the extent that the pseudorandom generator used in the implementation is nondeterministic - and forces the user to reason about their program without having any way to predict the order in which parallelised events happen.
 This is more realistic, although not perfectly so.
 In reality, processes are typically scheduled by the operating system, and this is not done uniformly at random, but rather optimising for combinations of qualities such as wait time, throughput, and response time [@scheduling].
 Also, processes would be scheduled based on real-time events such as clock or I/O interrupts, but in our implementation this is not the case.
 Instead, when a process is chosen to be executed, we simply attempt to execute its first line and then return it to the process list if it is not completed.
 This lack of realism makes it much simpler to implement.

-Due to the educational purpose of the interpreter and the target audience of more inexperienced programmers, we concluded that an unrealistic, yet unpredictable method of process scheduling was sufficient, so the second 'random' option was chosen.
+Due to the educational purpose of BrowserOccam and the target audience of more inexperienced programmers, we concluded that an unrealistic, yet unpredictable method of process scheduling was sufficient, so the second 'random' option was chosen.

 ## User interface

-Since the interpreter runs in the browser, the interface is a website which can be hosted and made available online.
+The interface for BrowserOccam is a website which can be hosted and made available online.
 This is convenient for teachers, and lowers the entry barrier for learners because they do not have to install anything to run their code.

 We adopt the layout of code text box on the left, output on the right, which is used in other browser-based coding such as Codecademy [@codecademy].
+The code text box is generated by CodeMirror while the output is generated by Elm, with some formatting using HTML and CSS.

 Both the graphics display and a log of the serial output are shown.
 Additionally, we include some features to help learners debug their code and understand its behaviour.
 Underneath the outputs, a list of all variables and their current values are displayed, similarly to in a normal debugger in a coding IDE.

 In the centre is a log of all inputs and outputs to channels, making it explicit when a process is attempting to send on a channel and what value is being sent, as well as when a process is attempting to receive from a channel.

 ![Screenshot of the website, with the code box on the left, output and state on the right, and channel log in the middle](website_bordered.png)

 The following buttons are provided: